LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 <tr>
 <td>sdes</td>
 <td>yes</td>
 <td>Array of SDEs which should be added to an engagement.
-For more information about the available Engagement Attributes, refer to the <a href="https://developers.liveperson.com/engagement-attributes-overview.html">Engagement Attributes Overview</a>.</td>
+For more information about the available Engagement Attributes, refer to the <a href="https://developers.liveperson.com/engagement-attributes-overview.html">Engagement Attributes Overview</a>.
+Also use the <b>SDETypes</b> for suggestions which types of engagement attributes can be added. (s. sample usage below)</td>
 <td>array</td>
 </tr>
 <tr>